HenrySaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is  a script that prints “Hello, World”, followed by a new line to the standard output.

 ## 1-confused_smiley
-This is a script that displays a confused smiley "(Ôo)'.
+This is a script that displays a confused smiley "(Ôo)'

+## 2-hellofile.
+Display the content of the /etc/passwd file.